NeelBhatt/Docs-1/aspnet/aspnetcore/mvc/controllers/filters.md

 This filter can be applied to classes or methods using the `[SampleActionFilter]` syntax, instead of having to use `[TypeFilter]` or `[ServiceFilter]`.

+> [!NOTE]
-Note: Avoid creating and using filters purely for logging purposes, since the [built-in framework logging features](../../fundamentals/logging.md) should already provide what you need for logging.
+> Avoid creating and using filters purely for logging purposes, since the [built-in framework logging features](../../fundamentals/logging.md) should already provide what you need for logging.
 If you're going to add logging to your filters, it should focus on business domain concerns or behavior specific to your filter, rather than MVC actions or other framework events.

 `IFilterFactory` implements `IFilter`.
 Therefore, an `IFilterFactory` instance can be used as an `IFilter` instance anywhere in the filter pipeline.
 When the framework prepares to invoke the filter, attempts to cast it to an `IFilterFactory`.
 If that cast succeeds, the `CreateInstance` method is called to create the `IFilter` instance that will be invoked.
 This provides a very flexible design, since the precise filter pipeline does not need to be set explicitly when the application starts.